Ofsted’s Reading Deep Dive – Questions and Phonic Focus

 - How do you make sure story time is engaging?
 How do you support teachers in doing this?

-- How do you inspire a love of reading in your pupils?
+- How do you make sure children develop a love for reading?
 In class and at home?

-- How do you engage children in reading?
+- What do you do to engage children in reading?

 - How do you decide upon the texts that children get to know very well?

 - What books do children take home?
-Who chooses their books?
-If you choose them, what criteria do you use?
+Do they pick or do you pick?
+If you pick, how do you choose them?

-- How often do children change their books?
+- How often do children change these books?

-- What parental involvement is there with children reading at home?
-How do you evaluate this?
+- Do parents get involved with children reading these books at home?
+How do you know?